citp/privacy-policy-historical/i/in/int/intelius.com.md

-> *The following text is extracted and transformed from the intelius.com privacy policy that was archived on 2015-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150623191428id_/http%3A//www.intelius.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the intelius.com privacy policy that was archived on 2015-12-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151225050531id_/http%3A//www.intelius.com/privacy.php) for the most accurate reproduction.*

 # Intelius - Find People with People Search, Background Check, or Reverse Phone Lookup

-Effective April 10, 2015
+Effective November 23, 2015

-Intelius respects your right to privacy and we are committed to protecting it.
-This policy discloses the information practices for the web pages associated with the domain Intelius.com (the "Website"), including what type of personal information we gather and track, how we use this personal information, with whom we share the personal information, the choices available to you regarding our use of your personal information, and how you can access and update this information.
+Intelius Intelius respects your right to privacy and we are committed to protecting it.
+This policy discloses our information practices, including what type of personal information we gather and track, how we use this personal information, with whom we share the personal information, the choices available to you regarding our use of your personal information, and how you can access and update this information.
+Please keep in mind that this Policy applies to all Intelius brands, products and services that do not have a separate privacy policy.
+If you have questions or concerns regarding this Policy, you should contact us at privacy@intelius.com.

-Intelius has received TRUSTe’s Privacy Seal signifying that this privacy policy and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.

-If you have questions or concerns regarding this Policy, you should first contact us at [privacy@intelius.com](mailto:privacy@intelius.com).
-If you do not receive acknowledgement of your inquiry or your inquiry has not been satisfactorily addressed, you should contact TRUSTe [here](https://feedback-form.truste.com/watchdog/request).
-TRUSTe will then serve as a liaison with us to resolve your concerns.
-The TRUSTe program only covers information that is collected through this website, and does not cover information that may be collected through any mobile applications or software downloaded from this website.

 **Personal Information**